 -Jamyang Khyentse Wangpo

-In one of my response papers, I wrote:
+In one of my response papers to a class, I wrote:

 All the sectarian approaches include such great and long lists of lineage.
 If a lama/monk is identifying with lineage does that alone not infer he/she is holding to identity, which implies some aversion /attraction?
 Or at least, rejection of one lineage in favor of another?
 Jamgon Kongtrul states: